qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 data have to be imported into GRASS to be able to edit and export them into other formats.
 QGIS offers the following:

-*  Digitizing tools for OGR supported formats and GRASS vector layer.
+*  Digitizing tools for OGR supported formats and GRASS vector layer
-*  Create and edit shapefiles and GRASS vector layers.
+*  Create and edit shapefiles and GRASS vector layers
-*  Geocode images with the Georeferencer plugin.
+*  Geocode images with the Georeferencer plugin
-*  GPS tools to import and export GPX format, and convert other GPS formats to GPX or down/upload directly to a GPS unit (on Linux, usb: has been addedto list of GPS devices).
+*  GPS tools to import and export GPX format, and convert other GPS formats to GPX or down/upload directly to a GPS unit (on Linux, usb: has been addedto list of GPS devices)
-*  Visualize and edit OpenStreetMap data.
+*  Visualize and edit OpenStreetMap data
-*  Create PostGIS layers from shapefiles with the SPIT plugin.
+*  Create PostGIS layers from shapefiles with the SPIT plugin
-*  Improved handling of PostGIS tables.
+*  Improved handling of PostGIS tables
-*  Manage vector attribute tables with the new attribute table (see section :ref:`sec_attribute_table`) or Table Manager plugin.
+*  Manage vector attribute tables with the new attribute table (see section :ref:`sec_attribute_table`) or Table Manager plugin
-*  Save screenshots as georeferenced images.
+*  Save screenshots as georeferenced images

 Analyse data
 ------------